carlosgalvezp/Udacity-Self-Driving-Car-Nanodegree/term3/projects/p1-path-planning/Model Documentation.md

 given its simplicity, enough accuracy and **clean and intuitive code** associated to it.

-Frenet to Cartesian conversion and Trajectory Smoothing {#trajectory_smoothing}
+Frenet to Cartesian Conversion and Trajectory Smoothing
 -------------------------------------------------------

 When we first started the project, we realized that the provided `FrenetToXY`